powdr-ddc/powdr-ddc.github.io/docs/index.md

 	* Community Wall Posts

-	  Holds a database for main posts from community wall.
+	  Holds a database for main posts from the community wall.

 * **Persistent data**